adamsochorec/slavic.media/frontend/content/blog/are-you-going-to-steal-from-us.md

 title: Marcel H. & Adam S.
 ---
 ::

-That’s one of the first things we heard when we introduced Slavic Media in Denmark.
-The name provoked uncomfortable reactions and raised eyebrows. :br

-*'Why associate yourself with a culture that has a negative reputation?'*

-*'Slavic?
-Isn't that risky?'*

-:br

 For us, Slavic Media was a celebration of our roots—Czechia and Slovakia.
 It represents authenticity, hard work, honesty, and a deep respect for nature—values we proudly uphold.
 But not everyone saw it that way…

 :br